s7manth/tp/docs/UserGuide.md

 Advanced users are welcome to update the data directly by editing those data files.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, TAilor will discard data in all 3 files and start with no data at the next run.
+If your changes to the data file makes its format invalid (e.g., deleting the field of a task), TAilor will discard data in all 3 files and start with no data at the next run.
 It is suggested that users manually backup copies of these files before directly editing any of these files.